sunyufei92/sunyufei92/README.md

 ## I am Sun Yufei, a life-lover.
 Welcome to my GitHub!

 ### About me
-I am a **PhD student** specializing in pairs trading, leveraging both machine learning and traditional methods.
+I am a **Ph.D. student** specializing in pairs trading, leveraging both machine learning and traditional methods.
 I have three years of experience working as a **software testing engineer** and have also ventured into entrepreneurship by starting my own business.
 I aspire to pursue a career in finance in the future.
 The reason I use GitHub is that I believe **everything can be GitHub**.

 ### About repository projects